Please note: Applications to the M.S. SLP program are now handled through the CSDCAS webpage.

-There are two tracks available for the Speech Language Pathology graduate students in the Department of Communication Science and Disorders at the University of Montevallo.
+There are two tracks available for Speech-Language Pathology graduate students in the Department of Communication Science and Disorders at the University of Montevallo.

-The Non-Thesis Track is available for students interested in pursuing a professional career in Speech Language Pathology.
-Students in the Non-Thesis Track are required to complete a comprehensive examination which consists of a case-based and a multiple choice exam taken in the semester before the final externship.
+The NonThesis Track is available for students interested in pursuing a professional career in Speech-Language Pathology.
+Students in the Non-Thesis Track are required to complete a comprehensive examination consisting of a case-based and a multiple-choice exam the semester before the final externship.
 See the link above for more information.

-The Thesis Track is available for those students who are primarily interested in research in communication disorders and/or interested in pursuing a doctorate in Speech Language Pathology or a related field.
+The Thesis Track is available for students primarily interested in research in communication disorders and/or pursuing a doctorate in Speech-Language Pathology or a related field.
 Interested students should begin the thesis process in their first semester by identifying an academic advisor and a topic for the project.
 See the link above for more information.

 Admission for Students Without an Undergraduate CSD Background

-A very limited number of applicants, who have exceptional qualifications otherwise, may be considered for admission to the program.
+A limited number of applicants with exceptional qualifications may be considered for admission to the program.
 Applicants in both of the following non-CSD background categories may be asked to provide additional information to be considered for admission to the Master’s program.

 A. For Students with a Bachelor’s Degree and Some CSD Coursework

-Applicants with undergraduate degrees in other disciplines who have coursework in CSD may apply to the traditional 2-year M.S.
+Applicants with undergraduate degrees in other disciplines who have coursework in CSD may be considered for the traditional 2-year M.S.
 Speech-Language Pathology program under these conditions:

 - Applicants must apply and meet the same requirements as the CSD-background applicants.

-- Applicants must complete 25 hours of clinical observation prior to entry into the M.S. program at UM.
+- Applicants must complete 25 hours of clinical observation before entry into the M.S. program at UM.

 - Applicants must provide evidence that they have successfully completed or are currently enrolled in the following coursework in CSD by the application deadline (January 15th of the application year):